WuLabMDA/PATH-IO/README.md

 **Folder:** `3.Survival_prediction/`

-This stage builds the **slide-level** and **patient-level survival models** to predict progression-free survival (PFS) and overall survival (OS).
+This stage builds the **patient-level survival models** to predict progression-free survival (PFS) and overall survival (OS).

-### 3.1 Slide-Level Survival Model
-- Train a survival model using **slide-level or ROI-derived features**.
-- Supported types: Cox PH, Random Survival Forest (RSF), or deep survival networks.
-- Identify morphological patterns associated with prognosis.

-### 3.2 Patient-Level Risk Score Prediction
+### 3.1 Patient-Level Risk Score Prediction
 Aggregate multiple WSIs per patient to form a unified patient representation.

 #### 🧮 Fisher Vector Encoding
 - Encode all slide-level features for each patient into a single high-dimensional vector.